Rutenfest Ravensburg: Shooting competitions

 Every five years, thousands of local grammar school alumni from all over the world gather to the Altenschiessen (roughly translated as "shooting by seniors") on "Ruten Sunday".
 Targets and rules are the same as those of the Adlerschiessen.
 Participants shoot in reverse age order, with the oldest participant starting the event (in 2015 this was Guido Erb, born in 1920).
 The champion is called Altschützenkönig.
 The first Altenschiessen was held in 1900.
 In 2015, the competition had over 2,300 participants.
+To deal with this large group of shooters, the shooting was first split.
+"Younger" Shooters (Age 44 and younger) shoot on the Wappenadler, similar to the original target, but with coat of arms in place of the three trophies Imperial Orb, sceptre and Heart.
+In 2025 the group of participants was capped to further manage the amount of shooters.

 Realschule alumni organize a similar alumni shooting with bows and arrows (Bogenschiessen aller ehemaligen RealschülerInnen) that has taken place every five years since 1996.

 Other events

 On "Ruten Friday" afternoon in a ceremony in the Schwörsaal hall, the "Trommlerkorps" is presented with school flags and other insignia by the mayor of Ravensburg.
 After that, the festival is officially opened by the mayor on the central Marienplatz square, followed by a performance of all pupils' drumming groups.

 On "Ruten Saturday" night, Ravensburg's central square, the Marienplatz, is populated by some 20,000 people at the Fröhlicher Auftakt (roughly translated as "blightful beginning").
 This event has continually grown since its first instalment in the 1960s.
 Wine (and increasingly beer) is served.

 On "Ruten Sunday" morning, an ecumenical open-air church service is held by the local Catholic and Protestant parishes in one of the churches.
 In the 2010s this service was held open-air on the central square Marienplatz.

 Public fireworks on "Ruten Tuesday" night mark the end of the five days of Rutenfest.

 In the aftermath, two further events take place: